kdakan/Building-a-Pascal-Compiler/README.md

                                CAL func1
                                INT -2
 ```
+Note that (expr), (stmt1), etc. are compiled p-code blocks, and label1, label2, etc. are address of the p-code.
+The compiled p-code blocks and the program itself is stored in a linked list, with the single p-code instruction on each node of the linked list.
+The P-machine (the virtual machine to execute the generated p-code), is just a tiny program which goes through the p-code instructions in this linked list, then either exeutes the current p-code statement, also utilizing andmaintaining it's runtime stack, or jumps to the specified label (address of a node of p-code in the linked list).

 ## 18. Data structures used in the compiler:
 - Linked lists are used to create dynamic arrays.
 - For each new node of the list, dynamic memory must be allocated with the malloc() function in C and then the previous node should be connected to this new node.